 Definition from the NCI Drug Dictionary - Detailed scientific definition and other names for this drug.

-MedlinePlus Information on Cyclophosphamide - A lay language summary of important information about this drug that may include the following:
+MedlinePlus Information on Cyclophosphamide Injection and Cyclophosphamide Tablet - Lay language summaries of important information about these drugs.
+MedlinePlus information may include the following:

 - possible side effects.